dejardim/sisgesc/CONTRIBUTING.md

 ---

-Thank you for contributing to Sisgest!
+Thank you for contributing to Sisgesc!
 Your effort helps us build a robust and efficient school management system.